-OMT 239-ICD-9CM Coding
+OMT 239-ICD-CM Coding

-To introduce the student to the International Classification of Diseases - 9th Edition widely used in the classifying of diseases and operations for statistical and insurance purposes.
+This course will introduce the student to the International Classification of Disease widley used in the classifying of disease and operations for statistical and reimbursement purposes.
+This course emphasizes practice in the assignment of valid diagnostic and procedure codes.